Bruns Scholarship Challenge

 Longtime UofM supporter Mike Bruns challenges alumni and friends to join him in aiding students with a $1 million scholarship matching fund.

-UofM President M. David Rudd and clinical associate professor in child development Dr. Loretta Rudd have committed $50,000 to endow the Dr. Karen Weddle-West Completion Scholarship.
+UofM President M. David Rudd and clinical associate professor in child development Dr. Loretta Rudd commit $50,000 to endow the Dr. Karen Weddle-West Completion Scholarship.